ucdavis/Htmx.Components/docs/articles/getting-started.md

 3. **Table not working**: Verify that your model handler is properly configured and the Table component is invoked with the correct model.

-4. **Authorization errors**: Check that you've implemented [`IAuthorizationRequirementFactory`](../../api/Htmx.Components.Authorization.IAuthorizationRequirementFactory.html) and [`IResourceOperationRegistry`](../../api/Htmx.Components.Authorization.IResourceOperationRegistry.html).
+4. **Authorization errors**: Check that you've implemented <xref:Htmx.Components.Authorization.IAuthorizationRequirementFactory> and <xref:Htmx.Components.Authorization.IResourceOperationRegistry>.